 Instructions

-I also asked my friend, Jeanne, who makes her own Worcestershire sauce and she said she just guesses at the amounts of these ingredients: vinegar, molasses, anchovy paste, onion powder, salt, garlic, chili pepper, and water to thin down if needed.
+So if you can't find one you're comfortable using, I asked my friend Jeanne, who makes her own Worcestershire sauce, and she said she just guesses at the amounts of these ingredients: vinegar, molasses, anchovy paste, onion powder, salt, garlic, chili pepper, and water to thin down if needed.
+So I played with it and used what I had on hand–it turned out pretty good!

 Homemade Worcestershire Sauce